dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

-And finally it sets the text property to the string "Wake up, sleepy head!", with the effect of displaying the message within the area on the browser page provided for the Web app.
+And finally it sets the text property to the string "Wake up, sleepy head!", with the effect of displaying the message within the area on the browser page provided for the web app.

+{% comment %}
 ## Understanding basic HTML {#understand-html}

-To display a Web app on a browser page, you need an HTML file to host the Web app.
+To display a web app on a browser page, you need an HTML file to host the web app.

 HTML is a markup language that describes a browser page using tags.
 Tags are special identifiers that appear between angle brackets.